-HOW WE'VE RESPONDED

-INTEGRATION OF DER While strong consumer support exists for accommodating significant growth in DER, it may be prudent for the level of investment to meet DER growth to be reduced slightly, prioritised and staged, with less focus on physical network augmentation.
+WHAT WE'VE HEARD HOW WE'VE RESPONDED INTEGRATION OF DER While strong consumer support exists for accommodating significant growth in DER, it may be prudent for the level of investment to meet DER growth to be reduced slightly, priordised and staged, with less focus on physical network augmentation.
 We have accepted the draft determination to scale down our solar enablement program by 44 per cent.
 We will continue to target the sites where we can facilitate the most DER within this scaled down program.
-CONNECTIONS Customers expect us to adopt a conservative approach to forecasting connections as a result of COVID-19 pandemic, and do not support cost increases to cross-subsidise others' connection activities.
-Our observed connections growth has remained strong in 2020.
-However, we have accepted the draft determination to use the Housing Industry Association (HIA) index (for residential connections only).
+CONNECTIONS Customers expect us to adopt a conservative approach to forecasting connections as a result of COVID-19 pandemic, and do not support cost increases to cross-subsidise others' Our observed connections growth has remained strong in 2020.
+However, we have accepted the draft determination to use the Housing Industry Association (HIA) index (for residential connections only). connection activities.
 For new connections, we query whether the AER's proposed changes to our connection policy are fair for our customers.
-INFORMATION TECHNOLOGY AND COMMUNICATIONS COMMUNICATIONS COMMUNICATIONS COMMUNICATIONS Consumers remain concerned at the way ICT investment has become a larger proportion of the overall capital investment.
-We have accepted the draft determination on our recurrent ICT expenditure and have re- scoped our customer enablement initiative with our newly established Customer Advisory Panel.
-An additional project has been added to replace our field service management solution, which must be replaced following the product being withdrawn from the market.
-NON-NETWORK (PROPERTY, FLEET AND TOOLS) The AER and its consultants, EMCa, approved our investment in ensuring the physical security our network and maintaining our fleet and tools.
-We have accepted the draft determination on our facilities security program, fleet and tools expenditure.
+INFORMATION TECHNOLOGY AND COMMUNICATIONS Consumers remain concerned at the way ICT investment has become a farger proportion of the overall capital investment.
+We have accepted the draft determination on our recurrent ICT expenditure and have re-scoped our customer enablement initiative with our newly established Customer Advisory Panel. larger proportion of the overall capital An additional project has been added, field service management solution, due to the current product being withdrawn from the market.
+NON-NETWORK (PROPERTY, FLEET AND TOOLS) The AER and its consultants, EMCs, approved our investment in ensuring the physical security our network, upgrading five of our depots and maintaining our fleet and tools.
+We have accepted the draft determination on our facilities security program, depot upgrades and fleet and tools expenditure.